am1goo/steam-marketeer/README.md

 # Steam Marketeer

-Simple command-line tool to get information about "language coverage" on Steam Store page.\
+Simple command-line tool to get information about "language coverage" on any public Steam Store page.\
 The coverage is calculated by realtime information in respect with [Steam Hardware & Software Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam)

 ### Usage